2019 Cricket World Cup: Indian Squad Already Picked?

 Number four - Ambati Rayudu, KL Rahul, Vijay Shankar

-It all looked so good for Ambati Rayudu with endorsement coming from both the captain and the coach.
-But he has made himself a liability and it has forced the think tank to test Vijay Shankar, and the all-rounder also looked promising.
+It all looked so good for Ambati Rayudu with endorsements coming from both the captain and the coach.
+But he has made himself a liability with a string of under-par performances; which forced the think tank to test Vijay Shankar, and the all-rounder also looked promising.

 Fourth seamer or extra specialist spinner - Vijay Shankar, Ravindra Jadeja